vlcn-io/materialite/demos/react/walkthrough/walkthrough.md

 _[code](https://github.com/vlcn-io/materialite/blob/195b75d0093fe876b5ee9837e4d55ea3ff41b8aa/demos/react/src/data/DB.ts#L45-L50)_

-Each collection requires a comparator so that:
+Each collection takes a comparator so that:

-1. We can access the backing data in sorted order, making things like pagination and comment lookup fast.
+1. We can access the data in sorted order, making things like pagination and comment lookup fast.
-2. Replace duplicate items
+2. Replace duplicate items.

 `tasks` and `comments` are pretty obvious collections, `appState` less so. `appState` represents things like selected tasks, selected filters and other "ui level state" that you'd generally stick into `useState`.
 Managing this state in the DB has benefits discussed [here](https://riffle.systems/essays/prelude/).

-Enforcing things like uniqueness constraints for a collection can be done via the comparator provided to the collection.
+Enforcing things like uniqueness constraints for a collection can be done via the comparator.
 E.g., we only allow one `filter` for a given key.

 ```ts
 export const appStateComparator = (l: AppState, r: AppState) => {